lambda-client-unofficial/lambda-bot-ts/README.txt

         branch: '',                  // the branch of the capes.json file
     }

+    export const defaultRepo = {
+        owner: '',              // owner of repo to look up issues and pull requests by default
+        repo: '',               // repository name to look up issues and pull requests by default };

 Then add these variables in your process enviroment, or your .env file:

     TOKEN="discord bot token"